Audi A6 Interior

 - "The comfortable front seats include adjustment for seat-cushion length and four-way movable head restraints.
 In the rear, even six-foot passengers have adequate headroom under the sloping roof, but the seat cushion is low." -- Automobile Magazine (2012)

-Standard features in the 2015 Audi A6 include tri-zone automatic climate control, a sunroof, a 10-speaker audio system, Bluetooth phone connectivity, satellite radio, an iPod interface and Audi’s MMI infotainment system.
-Available features include four-zone automatic climate control, Bose or Bang & Olufsen audio systems, Bluetooth audio streaming, a backup camera, front and rear parking sensors, adaptive cruise control and a blind spot monitoring system.
-A navigation system with Audi Connect is also available.
+Standard features in the 2016 Audi A6 include a sunroof, tri-zone automatic climate control and Audi's MMI infotainment system, which features a 10-speaker audio system, satellite radio, an iPod input and Bluetooth phone connectivity.
+Available features include Bose or Bang & Olufsen audio systems, Bluetooth audio streaming, HD Radio, quad-zone automatic climate control, proximity key, a rearview camera, a 360-degree camera system, front and rear parking sensors, a head-up display, night vision assist, adaptive cruise control, active lane keep assist, blind spot monitoring and collision warning with automatic braking.
+The A6 is also available with Audi's upgraded MMI Navigation Plus system, which includes navigation, a touchpad with handwriting recognition and Audi Connect.
 Audi Connect provides a wireless hot spot that can support up to eight Wi-Fi-equipped devices.
-Audi Connect also enables the navigation system to display Google Earth satellite imagery.
+It also enables the navigation system to display Google Earth satellite imagery.

-The 2015 Audi A6 has 14.1 cubic feet of trunk space, which is decent for the class, though some rivals, like the Mercedes-Benz E-Class, offer more room.
-Split-folding rear seats are standard, which can help expand the cargo area.
-Most reviewers are satisfied with the trunk’s capacity, though some complain about its narrow opening.
+Trunk capacity in the 2016 Audi A6 measures 14.1 cubic feet, which is adequate for the class, though rivals like the Mercedes-Benz E-Class have more space.
+If you need to accommodate longer items, the A6's standard split-folding rear seatbacks can expand the cargo area.
+A power trunk lid is optional.
+Most automotive journalists are satisfied with the trunk’s capacity, though some complain that it has a narrow opening.

 - "The trunk is roomy by absolute standards, but its usefulness is hurt by a somewhat narrow opening." -- Consumer Guide (2013)